 the power of digital transformation is laid bare.

-“The digitalisation megatrend is transforming the expectations of consumers across the globe, as internet and mobile phone usage increase year-on-year,” the report notes.
+“The digitalisation megatrend is transforming the expectations of consumers across the globe, as internet and mobile phone usage increase year-on-year.

 “Digital transformation is now seen as a key ‘game changer’ and catalyst for growth in the insurance sector, with the sector being ripe for disruption.”

-Samantha O’Brien, DLA Piper co-head Insurance Sector Australia, said that as the digital transformation of the industry takes hold, many legal challenges come to the fore.
+Samantha O’Brien, a partner at DLA Piper and co-head of the firm’s insurance sector in Australia, said that as the digital transformation of the industry takes hold, many legal challenges come to the fore.

 “Digital transformation in the insurance sector is critical to open opportunities and remain competitive, but with this transformation comes many legal challenges,” O’Brien told Insurance Business